-The figure shows that the GWP emission has increased from 1992-2008, where it seems to stabilize around 900 000 tonnes CO_2 -equivalents.
+The figure shows that the GWP emission has increased from 1992-2008 and peeked in 2012, where it display a decreasing trend from 2013 onwards.

 Development in the GWP contribution for the period can also be seen in Table 2 below.